Skip to main content

 • Cinematic production quality.
 The output isn't a flat narration track.
 It's a produced piece of audio, closer to a radio drama or film soundtrack than a traditional audiobook.

 The cost difference is significant.
 Where traditional production runs $5,000 to $50,000+ per title, AI production through Midsummerr starts at $5 per thousand words.
-A 80,000-word novel costs $400 in Self-Serve mode.
+An 80,000-word novel costs $400 in Self-Serve mode.
 Production takes hours instead of months.
 And you keep full ownership and commercial rights.

 This isn't about replacing human narrators for every project.
 It's about making audiobook production accessible to authors who couldn't afford it before - and giving every book a chance to be heard.